DipeshNiraula/Collatz-Conjecture/On_3n+1_computation.md

 n = (k=2^{(l+1)/2}, \mathbb{O_c})
 $$

-Let's, denote the positive integer exponent by $q$ and index with step no 0.
+Let's, denote the positive integer exponent by $q$ and index with operation count as a subscript.

 Then,